bobbybudnick/SFS-Infrastructure/README.md

 Complex design wasted as router
 Fairly unstable USB
 Small screen for GUI interactivity in the data center
-Makes both data centers have 2 console 2 GUI 2 headless
+Makes both computer cores have 2 console 2 GUI 2 headless
 May need as spare MID
 May need for demonstration purposes
 Battery difficult to charge from larger battery